 Where Cross Multiplication Is Used

 Cross multiplication appears in proportions, similar figures, scale drawings, unit conversions, and rate problems.
 It is useful when one unknown sits inside a ratio and you want to preserve the same comparison.
+It is also a fast way to check whether two fractions are equivalent, as long as the denominators are nonzero.

 Need help with a problem?